-If you want to manage your future career path you have to investigate the offer of courses you study in college career centers.
+If you want to manage your future career path, you have to investigate the offer of courses you study in college career centres.
 However, many more university careers may surprise you and that you can investigate.

 Search the internet, visit universities, and ask them for information about the careers that interest you.

 So you will choose based on the security that provides a deep knowledge of the current options and the career you like.
 Use all available career development resources you find in colleges.